jairosoft-com/dot/README.md

 or do it manually:

 Copy `wasm` folder from `node_modules/@innovatrics/dot-document-auto-capture` or other auto-capture package to `reactjs-components-integration/public` folder.

+## Docker

+In the main project directory exists a `Dockerfile` and `docker-compose.yml`.
+It is required that you have DockerDesktop running in your local-dev environment.

+You can run the following Docker commands in the root of the folder:

+### `docker build -t my-dot-app .`

+This will build the docker image `my-dot-app`.

+### `docker run -p 5173:5173 my-dot-app`

+This will run the `my-dot-app` image on the [http://localhost:5173](http://localhost:5173).

 ## Learn More

 You can learn more in the [Vite documentation](https://vitejs.dev/guide/).